akuehnis/symfony-api/README.md

 class DefaultController
 {
     /**
+     * The first line will be the endpoint summary
+     *
+     * Further lines will be the endpoint description.
+     *
      * @DocuTag(name="abrakadabra")
      * @Route("/hello/{name}", name="app_hello", methods={"GET"})
-     */
+     *
+     * @param string $name This is the description for the parameter 'name'
+     * @param string $number This is the description of the parameter 'number'
-    public function hello(string $name, int $number = 25): MyOutputModel
+     * @return This is description of the return value */ public function hello(string $name, int $number = 25): MyOutputModel {
-    {